cynthiaklauber/intro-to-coding-with-python/unorganized-notes/git-and-github-for-pc-users.md

-# Using Git and GitHub at GlobalGiving on a PC
+# Using Git and GitHub on a PC

 Getting started with GitHub on a PC is a little different than with a Mac.
 Follow these instructions and you'll be just fine.

 ## Join GitHub

 - If you don't already have an account [create one](https://github.com/join?source=header-home).

-## Join the GlobalGiving organization

-- Put in an Upkeep issue with Tech to be added to the GlobalGiving organization.
-- @mention your manager in the issue to get them to comment with their consent to the request.
-- Depending on your job description you may need to justify your reason for wanting access to the GlobalGiving organization

 ## Install Git